CharisMichailidis/W-Conv-Informer/README.md

 ##  Experiments

-This model was benchmarked against the original Informer and LSTM baselines on hourly and daily datasets.
+This model was benchmarked against the original Informer baseline on hourly and daily datasets.
 The W-Conv-Informer showed:
 - Improved generalization
 - Lower MSE
 - Better training stability